mindsmiths/docs/docs/integrations/web.md

 The signals are fairly straightforward.
 We should mention that e.g. refreshing the site emits the UserDisconnectedEvent and then the UserConnectedEvent again.

-To connect to Armory, the user needs a unique`connectionId`.
+To connect to Armory, the user needs a unique `connectionId`.
 This id is part of that user’s URL, and will be randomly generated if not set in advance.

-`UNDER CONSTRUCTION`
 ## Armory templates and components

 As mentioned, Armory already comes with a number of predefined templates and components for building screens.
 Once you get a hang of how they work, you are welcome to add more custom implementations.